 Station 5 is anchored to station 6 with some temporary scrap connectors.

-Stations 3 & 4 are anchored to the daggerboard trunk and the tops of all the forms are clamped in place along the temporary stringers.
+Stations 3 & 4 are anchored to the daggerboard trunk and the tops of all the forms are clamped in place along temporary stringers positioned in the inwhale slots.

 So at this point, all the frames are securely glued, plumbed and ready for the planking!